 As I looked at the fish, I felt a connection.
 As he desperately grabbed the air and gasped for water, seeking life, I felt compassion for him and didn’t feel as though what I was doing sat in perfect alignment with my feelings.
 I felt a hint of sorrow.
 I felt the only way to accept what I was doing would be to shut off, to blank my feelings, because if I accepted them, I would have to admit that I felt I was inflicting pain on a living creature, which didn’t feel good.

 In a true emotionally repressed style, I carried on, catching several fish in that hour of fishing, and it did get easier.
-However, by the end I was sick of it – mainly due to the constant strong rocking of the boat, I felt incredibly nauseous and seasick.
+However, by the end I was sick of it – mainly due to the constant rocking of the boat – I felt incredibly nauseous and seasick.
 Undoubtedly that seasickness contributed to the sense of uneasiness I felt with this process, because it wasn’t very fun.

 I got back to my accommodation wielding a bag full of fish which we latterly prepared and cooked in Goan style.
 Cleaned, then soaked in tamarind juice and coated in spices and semolina.
-They tasted amazing, in the way that incredibly fresh fish does.
-By this point any thoughts of killing, maiming and suffering were distant memories and I had settled back into the comfortable distance of eating meat whilst well removed from it’s actual source.
-This is exactly the place that 99% of the UK population sits in, eating meat as part of everyday life in the UK without ever having experienced what happened to procure it.
+They tasted amazing, in the way that incredibly fresh fish always does.
+By this point, any thoughts of killing, maiming and suffering were distant memories and I had settled back into the comfortable distance of eating meat whilst well removed from it’s actual source.
+This is the place that 99.9% of the UK population sits in, eating meat as part of everyday life in the UK without ever having experienced what happened to procure it.

 The complexity of this situation is borne out here.
 As someone who truly loves food, especially making it at home, I’m loathed to restrict the range of ingredients available to me by cutting out meat and fish.
 I’ve always been proud of my position as an omnivore and the opportunities for ingestion which that creates.
-However, I could also argue that a position of wanting to eat everything is only supported by a baseline desire for gluttony, which was we all know is a sin.
+However, I could also argue that a position of wanting to eat everything, regardless of feelings, is only supported by a baseline desire for gluttony, which was we all know is a sin.
 I’m not religious, however the seven sins are a solid foundation for moral direction in life.